 Caverion’s external loans are subject to a financial covenant based on the ratio of the Group’s net debt to EBITDA.
 Breaching this covenant would give the lending parties the right to declare the loans to be immediately due and payable.
 Caverion concluded amendments with its lending parties related to the maximum level of the financial covenant and confirmed the EBITDA calculation principles related to the Group’s financial covenant in 2017.
 The project write-downs made in 2016 and 2017 burdened the company’s EBITDA and the financial covenant level in 2017.
 It is possible that Caverion may need amendments related to its financial covenant also in the future.
 The level of the financial covenant ratio is continuously monitored and evaluated against actual and forecasted EBITDA and net debt figures.

 Caverion’s business typically involves granting of guarantees in favour of customers or other stakeholders, especially in large projects, e.g. for advance payments received, for performance of contractual obligations, and for defects during the warranty period.
 Such guarantees are typically granted by financial intermediaries on behalf of Caverion.
 There is no assurance that the company would have continuous access to sufficient guarantees from financial intermediaries at competitive terms or at all, and the absence of such guarantees could have an adverse effect on Caverion’s business and financial condition.
 To manage this risk, Caverion’s target is to maintain several guarantee facilities in the different countries where it operates.

 There are risks related to the functionality, security and availability of the company’s IT systems.
 Caverion has made significant investments in IT and system development.
 There is a risk that the expected functionalities and pay-back are not fully materialised.

-Financial risks are described in more detail in the Financial Statements note 5.5 and in the financial tables to this Financial Statements Release under note 5.
+Financial risks have been described in more detail in the 2017 Financial Statements note 5.5 and in the financial tables to this Interim Report under note 6.